How to save on gas and electricity bills when you work from home

 2. Identify the rooms that you work in

-If you work in a dedicated room, such as a home office, you might well spend 100% of your time in there for business.
-However, you should be aware that if you have an entire room dedicated to business use, you will need to pay Capital Gains tax on it if you sell your home.
-A way around this is to make the room double as something else, like a music room or a workshop.
+If you work in a dedicated room, such as a home office, you might only use that room for business.
+However, you should be aware that if you have an entire room dedicated to business use, you will almost certainly need to pay Capital Gains Tax on it if you sell your home.

 3. Divide the cost of your bills between the rooms in your house